flixlow/03.get_next_line/README.md

 - 42 official subject PDF

 AI Usage
+- what is a static variable ?
+- what is the parsing of a file ?
+- how does read work, what are its return ?

-AI assistance was used exclusively for: Structuring the README
+AI assistance was used for: structuring the README.

-No AI-generated code was inserted into the project.